sithu31296/simple-object-tracking/README.md

 ## Introduction

-This is a two-stage simple mulit-object tracking implementation with zero-shot or self-supervised feature extractors.
-The implementation is based from Roboflow [zero-shot-object-tracking](https://github.com/roboflow-ai/zero-shot-object-tracking); which incorporates CLIP as a feature extractor in DeepSORT.
+This is a simple two-stage mulit-object tracking with zero-shot or self-supervised feature extractors.
+This implementation is based from Roboflow [zero-shot-object-tracking](https://github.com/roboflow-ai/zero-shot-object-tracking); which incorporates CLIP as a feature extractor in DeepSORT.

 CLIP is a zero-shot classification model; which is pretrained under vision-langauge supervision with a lot of data.
 CLIP's zero-shot performance is on par with supervised ResNet models.